act-rules/act-rules.github.io/_rules/SC-1-3-1-required-aria-state-or-property-has-valid-value.md

 ## Assumptions

 - This rule assumes that elements that are not [included in the accessibility tree](#included-in-the-accessibility-tree) or are [focusable](#focusable) can still impact users if they are used for the [accessible name computation](https://www.w3.org/TR/accname-1.1/#mapping_additional_nd_te).
-Therefore the applicability of this rule also includes `aria-*` attributes that participate in the accessible name computation as well as [WAI-ARIA 1.1 states and properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that are specified on elements that are included in the accessibility tree or are focusable.
+Therefore the applicability of this rule also includes `aria-*` attributes that participate in the accessible name computation as well as [WAI-ARIA properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that are specified on elements that are included in the accessibility tree or are focusable.
-- The ARIA `property` is being used to comply to WCAG.
+- The WAI-ARIA `property` is being used to comply to WCAG.

 ## Accessibility Support